 I give this list to all migraine sufferers who talk to me about migraine headaches, and I recommend they keep it in their wallets so they can check it when going food shopping.

-Tyramine - this is a monoamine compound found in cheese, especially aged cheeses or flavoured.
+Tyramine - this is a monoamine compound found in cheese, especially aged cheeses or flavored.
 Once again it is a preservative which can play havoc with blood pressure and heart rate.
 Vegetables and fruit contain tyramine if they are not fresh, and so does Soya and Teriyaki sauces.
 I even think that some migraine should be called Tyramine migraines as this is the cause of lot migraines and headaches.
-Ginseng incidentally contains tyramine, and a migraine sufferer should never use
+Ginseng incidentally contains tyramine, and a migraine sufferer should never use Ginseng.

-Nitrates - sodium nitrate is a natural salt found in meats, and bottled water.
+Nitrates - sodium nitrate is a natural salt found in meats and bottled water.
 Hot dogs contain a lot of sodium nitrate.
 It can cause migraine headaches, and as it is contained in mineral water, especially sparkling water, migraine headaches from nitrates are becoming more common.
 I know we should drink more water but please unjunk your bottled water.